-The stone pelters are mostly the youth of Kashmir from poor or lower-middle class families and are often referred to as Sangbaaz in local language, while the action of fighting with the stone is called “Kanni Jung” or “Stone Fighting”
+The stone pelters are mostly the youth of Kashmir from poor or lower-middle class families and are often referred to as Sangbaaz in the local language, while the action of fighting with the stone is called “Kanni Jung” or “Stone Fighting”

-Stone Pelting: What is the Motivation?
+Stone Pelting in Kashmir: What is the Motivation?

-In 2016, there were around 2500 incidents of stone pelting.
-In a recent statement given by the state’s former chief minister of Jammu and Kashmir, Omar Abdullah, he said that the stone pelting is primarily due to political disconnect of the valley from the country.
-People are not doing this for money or anything else, but for the reason that the people of Kashmir feel isolated from rest of India.
+In 2016, there were around 2500 incidents of Stone Pelting in Kashmir.
+In a recent statement given by the state’s former chief minister of Jammu and Kashmir, Omar Abdullah, he said that the Stone Pelting in Kashmir is primarily due to political disconnect of the valley from the country.
+People are not doing this for money or anything else, but for the reason that the people of Kashmir feel isolated from the rest of India.
 He also said that the problem must be accepted politically and then the solution needs to be formulated.

 However, some of the stone pelters have admitted throwing stones for money, clothes and some other basic necessities.
 They do this for merely Rs.
 6000-7000 a month.
 These protesters are usually on the payroll of the underground controller who gives then the instruction to carry out this massive and cowardly attack on security forces and public servants.
 Also, Kashmir is a close-knit society, and the peer pressure is very high.
-Once the paid recruits start throwing pelting stones on security forces, other young boys get induced in stone pelting.
+Once the paid recruits start throwing pelting stones on the security forces, other young boys get induced in stone pelting.

 From the stone pelters view, they don’t pelt stones to win, rather this kind of activity is done by them to showcase their protest and anger.
 People who are troubled beyond tolerance, show their resistance by the forces of oppression by hurling stones.
 This is the only cheap available weapon in their hands to show their anger.
 It is the stone that virtually acts as the weapon of the weak and reflects the stone pelters outburst and perhaps the last try to exist.

-People all over the country are concerned over the situation.
+People all over the country are concerned about the situation.
 A squad of 1000 Jansena (people’s army), part of Kanpur based religious organisation, has voluntarily decided to help the security forces from the stone pelters.

 Not all people killed or injured are part of the paid mobs, and their anguish triggers massive anger and protests amongst the local population.
 The angry mobs, along with paid recruits, again starts to pelt stones at the security forces, which like a vicious cycle, results in retaliatory actions by the security forces, and the beautiful valley continues to simmer in tension, violence and bloodshed.